The major update of BreathNow blood pressure app is out!

 How exactly does the release of the BreathNow app benefit my health?

 Blood pressure app for Apple Watch BreathNow identifies potential heart health risks, i.e. elevated resting heart rate, elevated blood pressure or irregular heart rhythm from user data stored securely in Apple Health, alerts a user and suggests potential actions.
-From reducing blood pressure or heart rate with slow breathing, meditation or other relaxation activities, to advising to get in touch with your medical provider if the user's Apple Watch Series 7 identifies irregular heart rhythm (atrial fibrillation, or Afib).
+From reducing blood pressure or heart rate with slow breathing, meditation or other relaxation activities, to advising to get in touch with your medical provider if the user's Apple Watch Series 7 identifies irregular heart rhythm (atrial fibrillation, or Afib) or low blood oxygen.

 Blood pressure Apple Watch app BreathNow also alerts you if you miss your daily step target.
 If you use a wearable which tracks your sleep, i.e. Apple Watch Series 7, BreathNow will also alert you if you miss your target sleep hours.
 And, as a bonus, you can check a daily compilation of easily digestible heart health research news on one screen!